tableau/tc16/README.md

 # tc16

-This repository is for the tc16 tool that we are giving to developers at conference.
-It has utilities to help develoeprs quickly get up to speed with Tableau Extensibility.
-There is also a riddle in the program that leads developers to a meetup at TC.
+This repository is for the tc16 tools that are part of the developer track at TC16.
+It has utilities to help develoeprs quickly get up to speed with Tableau's APIs and tools.

+##Installation
 To use the tool, you will need either node and npm installed, or pip and pyton installed.
 Then, run:

 <code>npm install -g tc16</code>